steventine/speaker-timer/README.md

 - **Connected mode** — moderator and speaker sync in real time via Firebase
 - **Overtime counter** — when time runs out, switches to a `+MM:SS` overtime display
 - **Moderator messages** — send short cues to the speaker's screen (e.g. "wrap up now")
-- **Speaker queue** — pre-load multiple speakers with individual time allocations
+- **Speaker queue** — pre-load multiple speakers with individual time allocations; click ▶ to load a speaker and start their countdown immediately
+- **Speaker name display** — the speaker's name appears on their screen when started from the queue
 - **Live adjustments** — add or subtract 30 sec, 1 min, or 5 min on the fly
 - **Color transitions** — green → yellow (5 min) → red (1 min) → pulsing (30 sec)
 - **Audio alerts** — beeps at the 5-minute and 1-minute warnings
-- **Fullscreen** — one tap from the hover controls on the speaker view
+- **Fullscreen** — available on both the speaker and moderator views
+- **Shareable session links** — the moderator URL contains the session code; bookmark it or open it on another device to resume the same session

 ## Getting Started